You’re a “good girl” who loves Jesus.

 - … leveraging the strength of your emotions instead of ignoring or being ruled by them.

-When you join the Grit ‘n’ Grace community, you’ll receive our weekly podcast, with practical resources to help you replace the exhaustion of self-made goodness with the rest of God’s grace.
+When you join the Grit ‘n’ Grace community, you’ll receive emails with our weekly podcast, plus practical resources to help you replace the exhaustion of self-made goodness with the rest of God’s grace.

 Hi, I’m Amy Carroll!